Agência Pará

 Revenues, surplus, and debt control

-The total current revenue more than doubled in six years, rising from R$ 9 billion in 2019 to R$ 18.641 billion in 2025.
-Own revenue also grew, from R$ 5.582 billion to R$ 11.703 billion in the same period.
+The total current revenue more than doubled in six years.
+It increased from R$ 25.523 billion, up to the third four-month period of 2018, to R$ 56.547 billion in the same period of 2024.
+Own revenue also grew, from R$ 16.466 billion in 2018 to R$ 37.129 billion in 2024.

 Investments paid between January and April totaled R$ 1.838 billion, representing 13.53% of the Net Current Revenue (RCL).
 The primary result was positive, at R$ 349 million, with a Total Primary Revenue of R$ 13.867 billion against a Total Primary Expense of R$ 13.518 billion.
 The Consolidated Debt stood at R$ 9.260 billion, which corresponds to 22.46% of the RCL — well below the maximum allowed limit of 200%.

-Main deliveries of the quadrimester
+Main deliveries of the four-month period

 Among the highlights of the period, the Government delivered: